Kuurama/Kuurama/README.md

 (Remaking it multiple time and learning new technologies each time)

 Built with:
-- .NET 9 with .NET Aspire
+- .NET 10 with (.NET) Aspire
 - Minimal APIs
-- MariaDB and Redis
+- PostgreSql and Redis
 - JWT authentication with oauth2 cookies
 - Result and Option monadic patterns
 </div>